siblings, meet rivalry

 The prettiest nun?
 Man we were dorks!
 Hehe

-7. chichimama said,
+7. chichimama replied:

 My kids fought last night over who got to go to bed first.
 I had a very hard time not laughing.